telerik/devreach2019/README.md

-# devreach2019
+# DevReach 2019

-Speaker content from DevReach 2019
+Repo to house Speaker content from DevReach 2019.